 The Clinical Repeat Record is completed in the procedure log area.
 If a repeat is done, you must mark it for that exam.
 This document provides information that will help the student improve in areas of deficiency.
-The form is reviewed by the Clinical Coordinator at the end of each semester.
+The form is checked by the Clinical Coordinator at the end of the semester.

-\Running a weekly report in all categories will keep the student on track to avoid being late in any of those areas\
+Running a weekly report in all categories will keep the student on track to make sure everything is being completed